 The five heads included provide slightly more variety than in the case of the Theragun Elite: the flat head covers larger areas easier and the forked head works the muscle around the spine better, but you must get someone else to do that for you as you can’t apply much pressure on your back holding the Hypervolt Plus.
 On the upside, even if the Hypervolt Plus is being used by multiple people, the battery will last long enough so you won’t need the charge the massager too often.

 Therabody came up with a great idea to make the entry-level model of its Theragun range accessible but not cheap, indeed a fine line to walk.
-The Teragun mini was not designed for athletes but everyday people who might have a stiff neck or want to quickly blast their sore calves after having to stand all day at work.
+The Teragun mini was not designed for athletes but for everyday people who might have a stiff neck or want to quickly blast their sore calves after having to stand all day at work.

 It might be advertised as 'pocket-sized' but the Theragun mini definitely won't fit in your jean pockets.
-You will be able to shove it in handbag or backpack pockets, though, so it might just be the phrasing that's slightly misleading.
+You will be able to shove it in your handbag or backpack pockets, though, so it might just be the phrasing that's slightly misleading.

 The mini is surprisingly not as quiet as the Hypervolt but quieter than the Elite and if you want to, you can even use it in public.
 You might get some funny looks but who cares when you can relieve your muscles anywhere, anytime?
 Let others be jealous of your Theragun mini.

 Thanks to the three-speed settings and the high-amplitude percussions, using the Theragun mini will feel powerful enough for people who are not used to sports- or deep-tissue massage.
 However, for athletes who are, the mini might not be able to effectively relax muscles after rigorous workouts.
 They can just get a Theragun Elite instead.